 - 3 to 4 Tablespoons feta cheese (or gorgonzola)

 - Sprinkle the candied pecans, pomegranate seeds and feta cheese on top.
-Drizzle with the dressing and toss the salad until combined.
+Drizzle with the dressing just before serving.
+Toss the salad until combined.